Advertising, TV show licensing boost CBS profit

 Net earnings from continuing operations rose to $469 million, a 12 percent gain from $420 million in the same period last year, the company said.

-Chief Operating Officer Joseph Ianniello, on a conference call with analysts, said CBS will increase its share buybacks during the fourth quarter.
+CBS will increase its share buybacks during the fourth quarter, Chief Operating Officer Joseph Ianniello said on a conference call with analysts.
 The company expects to have repurchased $2.2 billion worth of stock this year when the buybacks are complete, he said.

-Shares of CBS fell 1.9 percent to $58.50 in after-hours trading, down from their $59.62 close on the New York Stock Exchange.
+Shares of CBS, which have climbed 57 percent this year, slipped 1.9 percent to $58.50 in after-hours trading, down from their $59.62 close on the New York Stock Exchange.

+Needham & Company analyst Laura Martin said CBS reported strong results for the quarter across its businesses, including growth in overseas sales of its TV shows.

+“They’re having a great year and are setting themselves up for a strong 2014,” Martin said.

-CBS draws more overall viewers than any other U.S. broadcast network with its stable of hits such as “The Big Bang Theory” and “NCIS.”
+The CBS broadcast network draws more overall viewers than any other U.S. broadcast network with its stable of hits such as “The Big Bang Theory” and “NCIS.”
 The company also operates Showtime and other cable channels, the publishing house Simon & Schuster, and radio stations.

 During the quarter, CBS stations went dark for a month on Time Warner Cable TWC.N systems in major markets as the two companies battled over a new carriage agreement.
 Last week, Time Warner Cable said it lost 304,000 net video customers during the September quarter that included the blackout.